blairecas/caves_neon/readme.md

 **Caves of Noraf (Neon)**<br />
 Port of Caves of Noraf BK-0010 game by Alexander Tishin for Neon soviet computer<br />
 Original game was in unfinished state when this port was made.
 So code can be a bit dirty.
-Use it 'as it is'.
+Use it 'as is'.<br />
-Original for BK0010 is here: [https://sandro.pdp-11.ru/](https://sandro.pdp-11.ru/).
+Original for BK0010 is here: [https://sandro.pdp-11.ru/](https://sandro.pdp-11.ru/).<br />

-Original BK version: [https://github.com/adw2ru/BK3D.DarkArena](https://github.com/adw2ru/BK3D.DarkArena)<br />
 <br />
 Files: [neon.dsk](/neon.dsk?raw=true) - disk image with game autostart, [release/caves.sav](/release/caves.sav?raw=true) - game itself<br />
 Neon emulator: [https://github.com/nzeemin/neonbtl](https://github.com/nzeemin/neonbtl)<br />